molstar/BinaryCIF/README.md

 data format (mmCIF is a schema of categories and fields that desribe a macromolecular structure stored using the CIF format).
 The raw data for the benchmark are included in this repository.

+- The "CoordinateServer" results were obtained using the corresponding query of the [CoordinateServer](https://webchemdev.ncbr.muni.cz/CoordinateServer).
+- The "MMTF" results were obtained using [MMTF](https://mmtf.rcsb.org) version 1.0.

 ## HIV-1 Capsid size

 Encoding the currenly largest structure in the PDB.org archive, the [HIV-1 Capsid](https://pdbe.org/3j3q) with 2.44M atoms, BinaryCIF achieves very good results.

-- The "CoordinateServer" results very obtainig using the corresponding query using the [CoordinateServer](https://webchemdev.ncbr.muni.cz/CoordinateServer).
-- The "MMTF" results were obtained using [MMTF](https://mmtf.rcsb.org) version 1.0.

 ![3j3q size](img/bench-3j3q.png)

 ## Whole PDB archive size

-- The "CoordinateServer" results very obtaing using the cooresponding query using the [CoordinateServer](https://webchemdev.ncbr.muni.cz/CoordinateServer).
-- The "MMTF" results were obtained using [MMTF](https://mmtf.rcsb.org) version 1.0.
 - (*) RCSB PDB: 122333 Entries, some 404'ed; recompressed using the same compression level as the other data.
 - (**) reduced = alpha + phosphate trace + HET

 ![PDB Size](img/bench-pdb.png)